Content Overview Hide

 Overall Thoughts & Conclusion

-The core concept is largely the same – to help individual investors manage portfolios automatically on a digital platform without the high fees through automation at scale.
+The core concept is largely the same – to help individual investors manage portfolios automatically on a digital platform without the high fees through leveraging automation at scale.

 Like many of their U.S. competitors like Betterment and WealthFront, StashAway aces in their digital mobile interface.
 Its sleek and polished UI, flexible deposit options, timely updates and regular engagement with the community makes it a superior choice.